Founder, Philip A. Guarino

 Father Philip A. Guarino was a former Roman Catholic Priest who founded the U.S. Grand Priory of the Ordre Souverain et Militaire du Temple de Jérusalem (OSMTJ), which he called the Supreme Military Order of the Jerusalem Temple.
 In 1973, Philip obtained the blessings and permission of Grand Master General Antoine Zdrojewski and Swiss Grand Prior Alfred Zappelli (4)(9).
 Philip worked tirelessly to grow this new Priory and became its first Grand Prior.
 Guarino was an Italian-American Priest, born in 1907 in West Winfield, Pa., and raised in Framingham, M.A.
 He was trained by the Jesuits at Boston College where he received a Bachelor of Arts degree in 1931.
 He went on to Seminary in Italy where he was ordained a Roman Catholic Priest.

 In 1945, Philip moved to Washington DC where he was very active in politics.
 In all, he knew and served four Presidents in various capacities: Richard Nixon, Ronald Reagan, Gerald Ford, and George H. W. Bush (1)(2)(3).
 He was hard working and committed to his causes, pursuing them with unthinkable energy.
 Philip lived a daily life that was devoted to God and was generous to others.
 He embodied the principles of the Knights Templar throughout his life.
 He latter found the love of his life, Sarah, and made the great sacrifice of leaving the Priesthood to marry her.
-He did not take that decision lightly, but believed this was the will of God.
+He did not take that decision lightly, but believed this was the direction God was leading his life.